PatrickAlphaC/nextjs-nft-marketplace-thegraph-fcc/README.md

 # NextJS NFT Marketplace with TheGraph

+This repo has been updated for Sepolia over Rinkeby.

 ## 1. Git clone the contracts repo

 In it's own terminal / command line, run: